clinssen/ode-toolbox/README.md

 [![Build status](https://travis-ci.org/nest/ode-toolbox.svg?branch=master)](https://travis-ci.org/nest/ode-toolbox) [![Testing coverage](https://codecov.io/gh/nest/ode-toolbox/branch/master/graph/badge.svg)](https://codecov.io/gh/nest/ode-toolbox)

+[comment]: # (What kind of entity is ode-toolbox?
+A package?
+A library?
+An application?
+Knowing this would also help re-write sentences to preserve the lower-casedness of ode-toolbox)

 Choosing the optimal solver for systems of ordinary differential equations (ODEs) is a critical step in dynamical systems simulation.
 Ode-toolbox assists in solver benchmarking, and recommends solvers on the basis of a set of user-configurable heuristics.
 For all dynamical equations that admit an analytic solution, ode-toolbox generates propagator matrices that allow the solution to be calculated at machine precision.

+[comment]: # (Maybe add a sentence on what awesome things will happen if no analytic solution can be found, or lose the sentence about the analytical solutions.)

-The internal processing carried out by ode-toolbox can be visually summarised as follows, starting from a system of ODEs (or functions of time) on the top (double outline), and generating propagator matrices, Jacobian (first-order) update expressions, and/or recommending either a stiff or nonstiff solver (green nodes).
+The internal processing carried out by ode-toolbox can be summarised by the following diagram, starting from a system of ODEs (or functions of time) on the top (double outline), and generating propagator matrices, Jacobian (first-order) update expressions, and/or recommending either a stiff or non-stiff solver (green nodes).
 Each step will be described below in depth.

 <p align="center">
 <img src="https://raw.githubusercontent.com/clinssen/ode-toolbox/merge_shape_ode_concepts-dev/doc/fig/flow_diagram.png" alt="Flow diagram" width="620" height="463">
 </p>

-ode-toolbox is written in Python and leverages SymPy for the symbolic manipulation of equations.
+Ode-toolbox is written in Python and leverages SymPy for the symbolic manipulation of equations.
 It was initially developed in the context of the [NESTML](https://github.com/nest/nestml) project, in which the main focus was on the class of spiking neurons presently available in the [NEST](https://github.com/nest/nest-simulator) simulator.
-It can, however, be used standalone and is broadly applicable to continuous-time dynamical systems as well as systems that undergo instantaneous events (such as neuronal spikes or impulsive forces).
+It can, however, be used in a standalone fashion, and is broadly applicable to continuous-time dynamical systems as well as systems that undergo instantaneous events (such as neuronal spikes or impulsive forces).

 ## Installation

 ### Prerequisites

-Only Python 3 is supported. ode-toolbox depends on the Python packages SymPy, Cython, SciPy and NumPy (required), matplotlib and graphviz for visualisation (optional), and pytest for self-tests (also optional).
+Only Python 3 is supported.
+Ode-toolbox depends on the Python packages SymPy, Cython, SciPy and NumPy (required), matplotlib and graphviz for visualisation (optional), and pytest for self-tests (also optional).
 The stiffness tester additionally depends on an installation of [PyGSL](http://pygsl.sourceforge.net/).
 If PyGSL is not installed, the test for stiffness is skipped during the analysis of the equations.

 All required and optional packages can be installed by running